A Note on Over- and Under-Representation Among Populations with Normally-Distributed Traits: Right-Tail Dominance

-As was seen in Example \ref{ex1}, for two given different Cauchy distributions or two different Laplace distributions, neither distribution may strongly dominate the other in the right tail.
-This is in sharp contrast to the main conclusions in this note, where it will be shown that given any finite number of different \textit{normal} distributions, there is always a unique one of those distributions that strongly dominates every one of the other distributions in the right tail.
+As was seen in Example~\ref{ex1}, for two given different Cauchy distributions or two different Laplace distributions, neither distribution may strongly dominate the other in the right tail.
+This is in sharp contrast to the main conclusion in this note, where it will be shown that in every finite mixture of different \textit{normal} distributions, there is always a unique one of those distributions that strongly dominates every one of the other distributions in the right tail.
 The next theorem, the key step in this conclusion, follows easily from elementary basics of normal distributions; since the authors know of no explicit reference to these conclusions, a proof is included. \\

-\begin{thm} Let $P_1$ and $P_2$ be different normal distributions.
-Then \begin{enumerate}[label=(\roman*)] \item either $P_1$ strongly dominates $P_2$ in the right tail or $P_2$ strongly dominates $P_1$ in the right tail; \item if $P_1$ strongly dominates $P_2$ in the right tail, then either $P_1$ has greater mean (average value) than $P_2$ or $P_1$ has greater variance than $P_2$, or both; \item if $P_1$ has greater variance than $P_2$, then $P_1$ strongly dominates $P_2$ in both right and left tails, independent of the means. \end{enumerate} \end{thm}
+\begin{theorem} Let $P_1$ and $P_2$ be different normal distributions.
+Then \begin{enumerate}[label=(\roman*)] \item either $P_1$ strongly dominates $P_2$ in the right tail or $P_2$ strongly dominates $P_1$ in the right tail; \item if $P_1$ strongly dominates $P_2$ in the right tail, then either $P_1$ has greater mean (average value) than $P_2$ or $P_1$ has greater variance than $P_2$, or both; \item if $P_1$ has greater variance than $P_2$, then $P_1$ strongly dominates $P_2$ in both right and left tails, independent of the means. \end{enumerate} \end{theorem}

 \begin{proof}